dojo/cli/README.md

 ## Why use this cli?
-It is designed to save you time, by promoting a standardized workflow and automating away more mundane boilerplate tasks.
+`@dojo/cli` is designed to save you time, by promoting a standardized workflow and automating away more mundane boilerplate tasks.

-*Single dependency* - instead of having to download and configure multiple tools such as `Webpack`, `Intern`, and `tslint`, you can just install the `cli` and know that all of these tools will work together.
+*Single dependency* - instead of having to download and configure multiple tools such as `webpack`, `Intern`, and `tslint`, you can install the `cli` and know that all of these tools will work together.

 *Make the common tasks simple* - because you don't need to install and configure the individual tools yourself, you can be sure that the versions being used all work together and they are running with sensible defaults.